liyjii/obscure-file-format/readme.md

-# Some notes here
+_6.py_ is the enc file.

-./6.py: is the enc file.
+_unpack.py_ is the dec file.

-./unpack.py: is the dec file.
+### some notes

-## there are still some bugs in dec file,I only managed to dec the first entry which contains the flag.
+there are still some bugs in dec file,I only managed to dec the first entry which contains the flag.